0 Items

 • Canon Robert Williams, diocesan staff liaison and canon for common life; parishioner at St. James in the City, Los Angeles

-• Full List of Commission Members to come.
+• Full List of Commission Members can be viewed here.

 The commission meets virtually each month.